- Oops!Something went wrong.Please try again later.

 The 'return' is the yearly profit.
 That means that for every $1 worth of shareholders' equity, the company generated $0.31 in profit.

 Why Is ROE Important For Earnings Growth?

-On the whole, we feel that Trex Company's performance has been quite good.
-Specifically, we like that the company is reinvesting a huge chunk of its profits at a high rate of return.
-This of course has caused the company to see substantial growth in its earnings.
+In total, we are pretty happy with Trex Company's performance.
+Particularly, we like that the company is reinvesting heavily into its business, and at a high rate of return.
+Unsurprisingly, this has led to an impressive earnings growth.
 We also studied the latest analyst forecasts and found that the company's earnings growth is expected be similar to its current growth rate.
-To know more about the company's future earnings growth forecasts take a look at this free report on analyst forecasts for the company to find out more.
+To know more about the latest analysts predictions for the company, check out this visualization of analyst forecasts for the company.

 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.